 Key takeaways

-- Viktor differentiates by being Slack-native with a persistent compute environment — not just a chatbot but a colleague that writes and deploys code
+- Embedded in Slack and Microsoft Teams with a persistent compute environment — not just a chatbot but a coworker that writes code, builds apps, and executes across 3,200+ integrations

 FAQ